Your car, van or motorcycle’s MOT expiry date will be extended by 6 months if it’s due between 30 March 2020 and 31 July 2020.

 MOT expiry dates are being extended by 6 months to help prevent the spread of coronavirus (COVID-19).

-Your MOT certificate will be extended by 6 months if it was due to expire on or after 30 March 2020 and your vehicle is a:
+Your MOT certificate will be extended by 6 months if it expires on or after 30 March 2020 and up to and including 31 July 2020, and your vehicle is a:

 - light van